 It means having BOPIS easily available and marketed.

 It means robots are coming.
 And mark my words, if you don’t add anything to a sale, you’re in jeopardy of being replaced by a robot.

 But don’t let those trends affect you or your customers’ in-store shopping experience.

 You want to be around twenty-five years from now?

-And if you’re ready for that, download my services guide to see all the ways I can help you.
+And if you’re ready for that, download my services guide to see how I can help you.